-Spain ends Afghan evacuation, all diplomatic staff safe in D
+Spain ends Afghan evacuation with all diplomatic staff safe in Dubai

 Spain has concluded its evacuation of personnel from Afghanistan and the last evacuees are expected to land at the Torrejon military airbase near Madrid later on Friday, the government said.

 The planes were also carrying four Portuguese soldiers and 83 Afghans who had worked with NATO countries.

 "These two flights conclude the evacuation of Spanish personnel and Afghan allies and their families," the statement read.

 Over the course of its rescue mission, Spain evacuated 1,898 Afghans who had worked with western countries the United Nations or the European Union.

 Britain said Friday that it plans to complete its evacuations out of Afghanistan "in a matter of hours".